 International Travel Considerations

 Flying internationally adds another layer of complexity.
-Aviation security rules change from country to country, and what passes through the TSA in the United States might not fly in Europe or Asia.
-Some countries have very strict laws about items that look like weapons, which can lead to customs agents taking your poles.
+Aviation security rules change from country to country, and what clears TSA in the United States might not pass customs in Europe or Asia.
+Some countries have strict laws about items that resemble weapons, and customs agents can seize your poles without warning.

-Airport security in regions where hiking is less common might inspect outdoor gear much more closely.
+Airport security in regions where hiking is less common may inspect outdoor gear far more closely.
 Always research the local aviation rules for both your destination and any layover countries.
-Pack your gear so it is easy for customs officials to inspect if they ask to see it.
+Pack your gear so customs officials can inspect it quickly if they ask.

 A little research prevents you from losing your poles at a foreign security checkpoint.